eggsistentialarugula/meet/README.md

 * Scenario 2: User should see a list of suggestions when they search for a city.
 Given the main page is open
-When user starts typing in the city textbook
+When user starts typing in the city textbox
 Then the user should see a list of cities (suggestions) that match what they’ve typed

 * Scenario 3: User can select a city from the suggested list.